sjev/trading-with-python/doc/yahooFinance.rst

 Getting current quotes
 -----------------------

-The :func:`getQuote` is used to get current quote
+The :func:`~lib.yahooFinance.getQuote` is used to get current quote

 .. ipython:: python